 Price data collection is a crucial stage that requires a significant amount of time and effort.
 The collection of price data is conducted by a group of employees who are well trained.
 To ensure the accuracy of the collected prices, the price of a sample of goods and services are reviewed through field visits.
 Each group of prices is collected differently, some is collected weekly, and others are collected monthly and quarterly.
-In order to develop the price collection mechanism and cope with the latest IT trends, SCAD developed a comprehensive system that aims at calculating CPI using tablets.
+In order to automate the price collection mechanism and cope with the latest IT trends, SCAD developed a comprehensive system using tablets.

-The system aims at:
+The system covers:

-- Implementation of all CPI stages - Provision of electronic programs and tools required for the price data collection (field collection) and transfer of data to the tablets, in addition to receiving data and transfer to the prices database. - Ability to examine data accuracy and integration at all stages of the system, including preparation of the goods and services basket, the field work and calculating the index. - Ability to calculate the CPI for any region of the Emirate (according to the geographical scope). - Ability to deal with special situations that may arise during data collection or CPI calculation such as disappearance of goods, resources, and changes in the goods. - Determining goods and services basket of the base year with the relative weights of the groups, in addition to calculating the prices of goods and services of the base year.
+- Implementation of all CPI stages - Provision of electronic programs and tools required for the collection (field collection) and transfer of data to the tablets, in addition to receiving and transfer of prices data to the prices database. - Ability to examine data accuracy and integration at all stages of the system, including preparation of the goods and services basket, the field work and calculating the index. - Ability to calculate the CPI for any region of the Emirate (according to the geographical scope). - Ability to deal with special situations that may arise during data collection or CPI calculation such as disappearance of goods, resources, and changes in the goods.

-Assisting data collectors while editing data by connecting the current data base with the previous one.
+- Determining the goods and services basket of the base year with the relative weights of the groups, in addition to calculating the prices of goods and services of the base year. - Assisting data collectors while editing data by connecting the current data base with the previous one.